-The Maybe Box is about Bee, a department store supervisor who is determined to keep making beautifully decorated boxes out of the cardboard she salvages at work, all the while denying that they are works of art:
+The Maybe Box is about Bee, a department store supervisor who is determined to keep making beautifully decorated boxes out of the cardboard she salvages at work, all the while denying that they are works of art.
+Here is a short extract:

 Jamshed the warehouse supervisor collects the used boxes for me, and if they are partly crushed or torn all the better.
 He approaches me with a mountainous pile of cardboard, origami-like folds and perforated edges not quite meeting after careless use.